Fintan-contents/coding-standards/en/java/java-style-guide.md

 ```

 When breaking lines at the end, note the indentation of the line with the terminating `"""`.
-For example, if you write the following, the line with the shallowest indentation is the line with the terminating `"""`, so no whitespace is removed and the string is equivalent to `"        foo\n        bar\n"`.
+For example, if you write the following, the line with the shallowest indentation is the line that describes the ending `"""`, so the line that describes `foo` or `bar` will not be indented.

 ```java
 //NG